 - Add the sweetened condensed milk, pumpkin puree, vanilla extract, and pumpkin pie spice.
 Fold them gently into the whipped cream.14 ounces sweetened condensed milk, ½ cup pumpkin puree, 1 teaspoon pure vanilla extract, 1 teaspoon pumpkin pie spice

-- Add the pie crust chunks and fold them in as well.1 cup cooked pie crust chunks
+- Add the pie crust chunks and fold them in as well.1 9-inch refrigerated pie crust

 - Transfer the ice cream base to a 9×5-inch loaf pan and smooth out the top.
 Wrap the pan in plastic wrap and place it in the freezer for at least 12 hours.